 It was said to be because of some sleeping tablets Gascoigne had taken the night before, but seeing him slurring his words was worrying nonetheless.

-And now, two months on, the former midfielder has suffered yet another blow.
+A few months after that, the former midfielder has suffered yet another blow.

-Gascoigne was due to be inducted into the Scottish Football Hall of Fame on October 21 but his nomination has been withdrawn by the organisers.
+Gascoigne was due to be inducted into the Scottish Football Hall of Fame on October 21 but his nomination was withdrawn by the organisers.

 And why?
 Due to concerns over his health and after Scottish Football Association (SFA) board members threatened to boycott the event.